So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 - The Effects Of Balance Of Trade Surplus And Deficit On A Country’s Economy

-- Sharing economy and prejudices of strangers show law’s weakness
+- The sharing economy and prejudices of strangers show the law’s weakness

-Pakistan is enriched in Gas, Coal, and other natural resources that need to be explored and bring to use about the economic factors within.
+Pakistan is enriched in Gas, Coal, and other natural resources that need to be explored and brought to us about the economic factors within.

-Perhaps they are being sustained for the future, so they may get the best price of it once the whole world gets depleted in their resources.
+Perhaps they are being sustained for the future, so they may get the best price once the whole world has depleted its resources.

-The country’s major population comprises the youth, and prominent of those are the ones who are pursuing their higher education.
-Yet, it remains a dilemma that they are intentionally or unintentionally being trained to work for others rather than starting their own ventures.
-However, trends are starting to change; unemployment has started leading the lot towards taking risks and getting out of their comfort zones.
-Time is not far when Entrepreneurship becomes a trend within the youth, and the emigrants start to come back to Pakistan.
+The country’s major population comprises the youth, and prominent among them are those pursuing their higher education.
+Yet, it remains a dilemma that they are intentionally or unintentionally being trained to work for others rather than starting their ventures.
+However, trends are beginning to change; unemployment has begun leading the lot towards taking risks and getting out of their comfort zones.
+Time is not far when Entrepreneurship becomes a trend among the youth and the emigrants start returning to Pakistan.

 The political scenario has matured a lot.
 People have started believing that Democracy is the only solution to the country’s pain.
-The army is withdrawing its political intentions gradually.
-Each government is completing its lawful tenure, and thus the implementation of the economic policies to a medium to long term is becoming much more possible.
+The army is gradually withdrawing its political intentions.
+Each government is completing its lawful tenure, and thus, implementing economic policies in the medium to long term is becoming much more possible.

 Pakistanis are also renowned for their outstanding talent and intelligence.
-They somehow find one way or another to do the things they desire, given the least resources.
+They somehow find one way or another to do their desired things, given the least resources.
 This ability of Pakistanis has made many scientifically impossible things possible for Pakistan.

-The condition of the Pakistani economy depends on the way you look at it.
+The condition of the Pakistani economy depends on how you look at it.
 You may see the doughnut, or you may see its hole.

-Many experts believe that the actual amount of Pakistan’s GDP triples if one considers the undocumented economy, taking the figures to near about a trillion dollars, which is the size of Thailand’s top emerging economies, Malaysia, and Singapore combined.
+Many experts believe that Pakistan’s GDP triples if one considers the undocumented economy, taking the figures to nearly a trillion dollars, which is the size of Thailand’s top emerging economies, Malaysia and Singapore combined.